troytse/wsl-autostart/README.md

 ## Usage

-* Modify the `/etc/sudoers` file in WSL, Specified the service commands calling without password for the require auto starting. e.g:
+* Modify `/etc/sudoers` file in the WSL to specify the service commands calling on startup without a password. e.g:
 ``` sudoers
 %sudo ALL=NOPASSWD: /etc/init.d/cron